storm-enroute/storm-enroute.github.io/dev/styleguide.md

   then it may only contain a class and its companion object with the same name.
 - If the file is named with a lower case initial letter, then it may contain any number of related classes.
+  In this case, the words in the file name are delimited with dashes (`-`).
 - If the file is named `package.scala`, then it may only contain the package object for the related package `x.y.z`.